Do you feel like you need a life-lift? Do you think that if a few things in your life would change you’d face each day

 Want to not gain 10 pounds?
 The same suggestions will most likely work.
 Just one small decision daily can make a difference.

 Staying at home, inside and alone, can become a dark and lonely place.
-Doing something to help someone else can have huge improvement in your outlook and attitude.
+Doing something to help someone else can have a huge improvement in your outlook and attitude.

 Monthly food pantry, daily soup kitchen, weekly reading help, occasional baby rocking, park clean-up, sewing heart-shaped pillows for the hospital… regularly doing something for someone else can perk you up as you contribute to others.

 Maybe simply picking up the phone to call someone is a big pick-up for them.
 This doesn’t have to be something you do daily.
 Making an initial decision to find a place to reach out to others is a small step you can take forward today.

 I will soon lead a vision board workshop for women in their 50s to help them plan their ThirdThird (ages 60-90).
 They are beginning to fret about what it means to go from careers to whatever comes next.
 I am going to lead them through a day of deciding for themselves.